 What Does Fentanyl Smell Like?

-Is fentanyl sweet tasting? or does fentanyl have a smell?
+Is fentanyl sweet tasting?
+Or does fentanyl have a smell?
 The dangerous heroin/fentanyl combo barely gives off a scent.
 To make things even more difficult for parents, the smell of smoked heroin dissipates rapidly.
 After it’s lit, the smoke tends to clear out in just a few minutes.
 What does fentanyl smell like if it’s pure or laced?
-It is nearly impossible to tell if drugs have been laced with fentanyl unless you test your drugs with fentanyl test strips.
+It is nearly impossible to tell if drugs have been laced with fentanyl unless you test them with fentanyl test strips.

 Fentanyl produced for pharmaceutical use is a white powder.
-Fentanyl produced illegally might be grey, brown, or off-white.
-However, the drug is typically concealed in other narcotics, most frequently heroin, rather than being readily available in its pure form.
+Fentanyl made illegally might be grey, brown, or off-white.
+However, the drug is typically concealed in other narcotics, most frequently heroin, rather than readily available in its pure form.

 How is Fentanyl Taken?

 The illegally used fentanyl most often associated with recent overdoses is made in labs.
 This synthetic fentanyl is sold unlawfully as a powder, dropped onto blotter paper, put in eye droppers and nasal sprays, or made into pills that look like other prescription opioids.

 Some drug dealers mix fentanyl with other drugs, such as heroin, cocaine, methamphetamine, and MDMA.
 It takes very little to produce a high with fentanyl, making it cheaper.
 This is especially risky when people taking drugs don’t realize they might contain fentanyl as a cheap but dangerous additive.
 They might be taking more potent opioids than their bodies are used to and can be more likely to overdose.